-If your hot water tank is leaking and the water can't be turned off, it could potentially spill tens of gallons of water into your house or property.
+If your hot water heater is leaking and the water can't be turned off, it could potentially spill tens of gallons of water into your house or property.
 Just a little bit of water can lead to mold and other problems in your property.
 Prolonged water exposure make your eventual repair bill much higher.
-Reach out to a professional service provider like Water Heater Pros and have it taken care of before it gets out of hand and becomes a budget buster.
+Contact a professional service provider like Water Heater Pros and have it taken care of before it gets worse than it should and becomes a budget buster.

-We service all brands and models of water tanks.
-Our experts can speedily fix many commonplace problems and save you from having to purchase another replacement water heating unit.
-However, if repairing or stretching out the life of your unit is not a possibility, we will assist you to determine the best possible replacement unit based on your needs and budget.
+We service all brands and models of hot water tanks.
+Our specialists can speedily fix many commonplace problems and save you from having to purchase another replacement water heating unit.
+However, if repairing or stretching out the life of your unit is not a possibility, we will help you to determine the best possible replacement unit based on your situation.
 Reach out to a professional service provider like Water Heater Pros to discuss your best options.

-Whereas water tanks are hardly ever thought of, they do require regular maintenance to operate at their best.
-A regular maintenance schedule will also lenghten the life of your water tank and prevent leaks and other issues before they suddenly arise.
-Contact a professional hot water heater service provider like Water Heater Pros to discuss getting on a regular maintenance schedule that will maximize the life of your water heater.
+While hot water tanks are hardly ever thought of, they do require regular maintenance to operate efficiently.
+A regular maintenance schedule will also lenghten the life of your hot water heater and prevent leaks and other nuisances before they unexpectantly arise.
+Get in touch with a professional service provider like Water Heater Pros to discuss establishing a regular maintenance schedule that will maximize the life of your water heater.

-These are the most common ones and most likely the kind you are probably most familiar with.
+These are the most well-known ones and most likely the kind you are most familiar with.
 They are also called storage tank water heaters.
-They consist of an insulated tank in which water is heated and stored until ready for use.
+They consist of an insulated tank in which water is heated and kept until ready for use.
 There are natural gas water heaters and electric water heaters.
 Natural gas heaters use less energy but can be more expensive and harder to install.
-Whether gas or electric, Conventional water heaters should be maintained regularly to operate effiently over their lifespan.
+Whether gas or electric, Conventional water heaters need to be maintained regularly to operate effiently over their lifespan.
 They should be drained and flushed at least once every 12 months.
 Depending on how well you maintain, the life expentancy of a conventional water heater is 10-12 years.
 Please see this interesting video which explains how conventional water heaters operate.

-Also called on-demand, and you’ll see why.
-Tankless water heaters heat the water without the need of a storage tank.
-They heat the water directly with the use of intense application of heat against water filled coils.
-When a hot water faucet is turned on, unheated water travels by way of a pipe into the unit.
+Also known as on-demand, and you’ll understand why.
+Tankless water heaters heat the water without necessitating a storage tank.
+They heat the water directly by using intense application of heat against water filled coils.
+When a hot water tap is turned on, unheated water travels by way of a pipe into the unit.
 Either a gas burner or an electric element heats the water.
 As such, tankless water heaters deliver a constant supply of hot water.
-If you are part of a large family and tend to run out of hot water quickly, a tankless water heater delivers a constant flow of hot water.
-On the plus side, tankless water heaters are more efficient energy-wise.
+If you have a large family and tend to run out of hot water quickly, a tankless water heater delivers a constant flow of hot water.
+On the positive side, tankless water heaters are more efficient energy-wise.
 On the negative side, they tend to have higher up-front costs.
-Electric varieties could require an upgrade of the property’s electrical capacity.
-Gas models could call for installing a larger diameter gas line, a likely expensive undertaking.
-Your Water Heater Specialist can assist you in coming to the best choice.
-Like conventional water heaters, tankless water heaters need to be descaled at least once a year to keep them working properly.
-Click here for an interesting video explaining how Tankless Water Heaters do their magic.
+Electric varieties could require an upgrade of the property’s electrical capability.
+Gas models could call for installing a larger diameter gas line, a likely costly undertaking.
+Your Water Heater Expert can help you in making the best decision.
+Like conventional water heaters, tankless water heaters need to be descaled of minerals at least once a year to keep them working at their best.
+Click here for an informative video explaining how Tankless Water Heaters funcion.

-Also called hybrid electric water heaters, they capture heat from the surrounding air or ground and transfer it to the water.
-They cost more up front than regular electric varieties, but use about 60% less energy.
+Also known as hybrid electric water heaters, they capture heat from the surroundings or ground and transfer it to the water.
+They are initially more expensive than regular electric varieties, but use about 60% less energy.

-They’re not as good in very cold spaces.
-Because the heat pump is on top of the appliance, a hybrid unit could need as much as a 7-foot clearance from ceiling to floor.
-Here is a video which explains how this works.
+They don’t work well in very cold spaces.
+Since the heat pump sits atop of the appliance, a hybrid unit could require as much as a 7-foot clearance from ceiling to floor.
+Here is a video explaining how this works.

-Solar hot water heaters function using roof-mounted solar panels that take in the sun’s heat and and moves the heat to an antifreeze-like fluid through a closed-loop circuit of copper coil pipes in your hot-water tank that transfers the heat to the water.
-The very best solar water heaters deliver surprising savings when it’s hot outside, making them very attractive for hot, sunny regions.
-Where available, our water heater pro will assist you in deciding which type of solar hot water heater is right for you.
-Here’s a short video which shows how it operates.
+Solar hot water heaters function utilizing roof-mounted solar panels that take in the sun’s heat and and moves the heat to an antifreeze-like fluid through a closed-loop circuit of copper coil pipes inside your hot-water tank that heats the water.
+The very best solar water heaters deliver surprising savings when it’s hot outside, making them appealing for hot, sunny parts of the county.
+Where available, our water heater technician will help you in deciding which kind of solar hot water heater is right for you.
+Here’s a short video explaining how it operates.

 Condensing water heaters are a highly efficient type of water heater for homes that heat with gas and require a capacity of more than 55 gallons.